Caswell County, North Carolina: Reconstruction era

-As Klan violence in Caswell County escalated in 1870, the Republican state senator of the area, John W. Stephens, became increasingly fearful of attack.
+On February 26, 1870, the Klan lynched Wyatt Outlaw, an African American town commissioner and constable in Alamance County.
+As Klan violence spread into nearby Caswell County, the Republican state senator of the area, John W. Stephens, became increasingly fearful of attack.
 On May 21, he went to the courthouse in Yanceyville to convince the former Democratic county sheriff, Frank A. Wiley, to seek re-election as a Republican with his support and thus achieve a political reconciliation in the county.

 Wiley had secretly agreed to work with the Klan and lured Stephens into a trap, whereby he was choked with a rope and stabbed to death by Klansmen in a vacant courthouse room.
-The current sheriff, Jessie C. Griffith, himself a Klansman and prominent Conservative, made little effort to investigate the assassination.
+The county’s sheriff, Jessie C. Griffith, himself a Klansman and prominent Conservative, made little effort to investigate the assassination.

-Holden was disgusted by the murder of Stephens.
-Conferring with his advisers, he decided to raise a militia to combat the Klan in Caswell and nearby Alamance County.
-On July 8, he declared Caswell County to be in a state of insurrection.
+Holden was outraged by the murders of Wyatt Outlaw and John W. Stephens.
+Conferring with his advisers, he decided to raise a militia to combat the Klan in Caswell and Alamance counties.
+By July 8, he declared both counties to be in a state of insurrection.

 About 350 militiamen, led by Colonel George Washington Kirk, arrived on July 18 and established headquarters in Yanceyville.
 The militia arrested 19 men in the county as well as several dozen more in Alamance County, and Klan activities in both counties promptly ceased.
 The prisoners were initially denied habeas corpus before being turned over to local courts, which did not convict any of the accused.
 On November 10, Holden declared that there was no longer a state of insurrection in Alamance and Caswell counties.

 In December 1870, the state legislature, which had a Conservative majority that had come into power on the heels of the political backlash they had spearheaded against Holden over the incident, impeached him on eight charges.
 He was convicted on six of them and removed from office in March 1871.
-Holden's departure severely weakened the Republican Party in the state.
+Holden's removal severely weakened the Republican Party in the state.

 The Conservative Party proceeded to institute white supremacy in state government in 1876.
-They dropped the name "Conservative" that same year to become the Democratic Party of North Carolina.
-When federal troops left the next year, ending Reconstruction, the stage was set for the passage of Jim Crow laws.
+They dropped the name "Conservative" that same year to become the Democratic Party.
+When federal troops left the next year, ending Reconstruction, the stage was set for the further passage of Jim Crow laws.